 Where to Use a Web Content Filter for Guest WiFi

-Any provider of WiFi for guests can benefit from using a web filter to control what content can be accessed over the wireless network.
-Some of the main advantages of implementing a web content filter for guest WiFi are detailed below:
+Any provider of WiFi for guests can benefit from using a web filter to control the content that can be accessed over the wireless network.
+Some of the main advantages of implementing a web content filter for guest WiFi are detailed below for specific use cases:

 WiFi Filter for Bars, Restaurants, Coffee Shops, and Hotels

 Any location offering public WiFi access should ideally implement controls to prevent illegal activity and the accessing of obscene or potentially harmful website content.
 Content should be restricted to family-friendly websites that are suitable for all users.
 A web content filter for guest WiFi can also be used to conserve bandwidth and monitor Internet activity.
 By monitoring the activity of users of your WiFi network, you can gain valuable insights into your customers that can be used to develop future marketing strategies and promotions.

 WiFi Filter for Airports, Trains, and Transport Networks

 Business travelers require fast Internet access and transport decisions are often made based on Internet availability.
 It is important to ensure sufficient bandwidth is available for all users.
 It is therefore advisable to use a web content filter for guest WiFi in order to restrict certain online activities to conserve bandwidth.
 Content controls should also be applied to protect minors.
 If you offer a free and paid service, controls can be set differently for each.